 Our primary focus is in the debt of defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) niche market dominance.
 Similar to us, SBIC I's and SBIC II's investment objectives are to generate current income and capital appreciation under our investment criteria.
 However, SBIC I's and SBIC II's investments must be in SBA-eligible small businesses.
 Our portfolio may be concentrated in a limited number of industries.
-As of December 31, 2020, our top five industry concentrations were software, business services, healthcare services, education and investment funds (which includes our investments in our joint ventures).
+As of December 31, 2021, our top five industry concentrations were software, business services, healthcare services, investment funds (which includes our investments in our joint ventures) and education.

-As of December 31, 2020, our net asset value was approximately \$1,221.9 million and our portfolio had a fair value of approximately \$2,953.5 million in 104 portfolio companies, with a weighted average yield to maturity at cost for income producing investments ("YTM at Cost") of approximately 8.6% and a weighted average yield to maturity at cost for all investments ("YTM at Cost for Investments") of approximately 8.0%.
+As of December 31, 2021, our net asset value was approximately \$1,321.2 million and our portfolio had a fair value, as determined in good faith by the board of directors, of approximately \$3,174.4 million in 106 portfolio companies, with a weighted average yield to maturity at cost for income producing investments ("YTM at Cost") of approximately 9.1% and a weighted average yield to maturity at cost for all investments ("YTM at Cost for Investments") of approximately 8.4%.
 The YTM at Cost calculation assumes that all investments, including secured collateralized agreements, not on non-accrual are purchased at cost on the quarter end date and held until their respective maturities with no prepayments or losses and exited at par at maturity.
 The YTM at Cost for Investments calculation assumes that all investments, including secured collateralized agreements, are purchased at cost on the quarter end date and held until their respective maturities with no prepayments or losses and exited at par at maturity.
-YTM at Cost and YTM at Cost for Investments calculations exclude the impact of existing leverage.
+The YTM at Cost and YTM at Cost for Investments calculations exclude the impact of existing leverage.
 YTM at Cost and YTM at Cost for Investments use the London Interbank Offered Rate ("LIBOR") curves at each quarter's end date.
 The actual yield to maturity may be higher or lower due to the future selection of the LIBOR contracts by the individual companies in our portfolio or other factors.